Taking place every June, Pride Month is dedicated to celebrating LGBTQ+ identities, culture and experience.

 Several calendar days of note bring awareness to the month and important historical milestones in LGBTQ+ history, including HIV Long-Term Survivors Day on June 5, which honors and increases visibility around HIV survivor issues and needs, Pulse Remembrance Day on June 12, a remembrance of the 2016 Pulse nightclub shooting victims, National HIV Testing Day on June 27 which encourages individuals to be tested for HIV, and Queer Youth of Faith Day on June 30, to celebrate and empower LGBTQ youth of different faiths.

 The Stonewall Riots Anniversary on June 28 is also important to note in commemorating the 1969 Stonewall Uprising.
-In honor of that monumental day, Kesha will be taking the stage in front of the Stonewall Inn in New York City for a special performance, June 24, to mark Pride Month and Stonewall Day 2022.
+In honor of that monumental day, Aguilera will also be taking the stage at Hudson Yards Public Square and Gardens in New York City for a special performance, June 23, to mark Pride Month and Stonewall Day 2023.

 What to Watch

 Set in the world of the groundbreaking movie, Love, Simon, about a closeted gay teenager who is forced to come out after being blackmailed, Victor, who, like Simon, is on his own journey of self-discovery.
 Facing challenges at home, navigating the ups and downs of a new high school and exploring his sexual orientation, Victor reaches out to Simon when things become too difficult.

 A young African American man grapples with his identity and sexuality while experiencing the everyday struggles of childhood, adolescence and burgeoning adulthood.